ottlinger/spamschutz/README.md

   * Launch ```./target/classes/appletxhtml.html``` for an example XHTML integration

 Due to the current security issues with Java Applet this way is not recommeneded and is addressed in issue #20.
+As of 2015-12 it's not possible to integrate Spamschutz into an HTML page without warnings - therefore this way is deprecated.